maximeattal/DevOps/README.md

 ## <a id="monitoring"></a> 8.
 Monitoring ✅

-Text
+One of the major infrastructure enhancements of tunneling your service traffic through the Istio Envoy proxies is that you automatically collect metrics that are fine-grained and provide high-level application information.
+These individual metrics are gathered by the Prometheus, but you can also access the Prometheus endpoint.
+We used Grafana to display metrics on a dashboard.

 ### Usage

-- Before starting do the [docker orchestration using Istio](#7.
-Docker orchestration using Istio ✅) part.
+- Before starting do the [docker orchestration using Istio](#istio) part.

 - Apply Prometheus configuration files: